sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 source
 : description
-  : The check source, used to create a [JIT Sensu client](clients#proxy-clients)
+  : The check source, used to create a [JIT Sensu client][32] for an external
-    for an external resource (e.g. a network switch).
+    resource (e.g. a network switch).
 : required
   : false
 : type